PROFILE

 center, especially after China's entry into the

-architecture.
-The government is deepening its
+The government is deepening its economic

-economic interaction with the Pearl River Delta
+interaction with the Pearl River Delta in an

-a gateway to China.
+gateway to China.
 These efforts include the

 conclusion of a free trade agreement with China,

-the Closer Economic Partnership Arrangement (CEPA),
+known as “the Closer Economic Partnership

-which applies zero tariffs to all Hong
+Arrangement” (CEPA), which applies zero tariffs

-Kong-origin goods and preferential treatment in
+to all Hong Kong-origin goods and preferential

-27 service sectors.
-Hong Kong, along with the
+treatment in 40 service sectors.
+Hong Kong,

-pan-Pearl River Delta trade block with nine
+in a new pan-Pearl River Delta trade block with

-Chinese provinces, which aims to lower trade
+nine Chinese provinces, which aims to lower

-barriers among members, standardize regulations,
+trade barriers among members, standardize

-and improve infrastructure.
-U.S. companies have
+regulations, and improve infrastructure.
+U.S.

-a generally favorable view of Hong Kong's
+companies have a generally favorable view of

-business environment, including its legal system
+Hong Kong's business environment, including its

-and infrastructure.
-The American Chamber of
+low taxation, and infrastructure.
+The American

-Commerce's annual business confidence survey,
+Chamber of Commerce's annual business confidence

-released in December 2005, showed 98% of
+survey, released in December 2007, showed 99% of

 respondents had a "good" or "satisfactory"

-outlook for 2006.
+outlook for 2008.
 Survey results indicated a

-positive economic outlook through 2008.
+positive economic outlook through 2010.

 FOREIGN RELATIONS